Brandon Crawford Player Props: Giants vs. Mariners

 Brandon Crawford At The Plate

-- Crawford is batting .218 with nine doubles, four home runs and 19 walks.
+- Crawford is hitting .215 with nine doubles, four home runs and 19 walks.

-- In 7.1% of his games this year, he has hit a long ball, and 2% of his trips to the plate.
+- In 7.0% of his games this year, he has hit a long ball, and 2% of his trips to the dish.

-- Crawford has picked up an RBI in 30.4% of his games this year, with more than one RBI in 7.1% of his games.
-He has also produced three or more runs in two contests.
+- Crawford has had an RBI in 17 games this year (29.8%), including four multi-RBI outings (7.0%).
+He has also driven in three or more of his team's runs in two contests.

-- In 16 of 56 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 16 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.